-Asian Hall of Fame Holds 19th Ceremony in Los Angeles By P.C.
+Asian Hall of Fame Holds 19th Ceremony in Los Angeles Asian Americans, Asians are honored for their achievements and contributions to society.
+By P.C.
 Staff

 Asian Hall of Fame's Maki Hsieh PHOTOS: GEORGE T. JOHNSTON

 Echo Aoki (center), flanked by brothers Kevin Aoki (left) and Kyle Aoki, addresses the audience at the Asian Hall of Fame gala.